 How I made a Batman Costume

-Ezra decided at the last possible minute that he would really prefer to be Batman instead Darth Vader for Halloween this year.
+E3 decided at the last possible minute that he would really prefer to be Batman instead Darth Vader for Halloween this year.
 I searched the local costume shops for a little boy sized Batman costume to no avail, and eventually decided to haul out the ol’ Kenmore.

 Three years or so ago, I made a bat costume for Isaac following instructions for a bog coat I found online.
-Isaac still wears the now infamous bat costume on occasion so I figured it would translate very well into a BatMAN costume for Ezra.
+Isaac still wears the now infamous bat costume on occasion so I figured it would translate very well into a BatMAN costume for E3.
 Here’s my story.

 Step 1: Gather Tools and Materials